-Christian Media & Arts Australia (CMAA) represents and serves the needs of Christian broadcasters, content and culture makers.
+Christian Media and Arts Australia Limited (CMAA) represents and serves the needs of Christian broadcasters, content and culture makers.

 CMAA and its members contribute to the diversity and plurality of media and cultural expression in Australia.

 CMAA supports and celebrates the principles of diversity which are the hallmarks of Australian society and culture, including the free exercise of religion which is an essential aspect of Australia’s diverse democracy.